wbotelhos/raty/README.md

 score       : undefined                                      // Initial rating.
-scoreName   : 'score'                                        // Name of the hidden field that holds the score value. single      : false                                          // Enables just a single star selection. size        : 16                                             // The size of the icons that will be used. space       : true                                           // Puts space between the icons. starHalf    : 'star-half.png'                                // The name of the half star image. starOff     : 'star-off.png'                                 // Name of the star image off.
+scoreName   : 'score'                                        // Name of the hidden field that holds the score value. single      : false                                          // Enables just a single star selection. space       : true                                           // Puts space between the icons. starHalf    : 'star-half.png'                                // The name of the half star image. starOff     : 'star-off.png'                                 // Name of the star image off.